 Specialist nursing advice is available 24 hours a day, every day.
 In addition to our service during normal working hours 8.30am – 5pm, a 24-hour telephone advice service is available if circumstances change unexpectedly and support is required before the next working day.
 To contact the Community Nursing Team on call service telephone 01905 763963.

 If appropriate, patients may be admitted to the In-patient Unit for further specialist care for a short period of time, or if appropriate, could be seen by one of our doctors as an Out-Patient.

-Patients who would like support from St Richard’s can be referred by their GP, consultant at the hospital, district nurse, relative or friend.
-They can also refer themselves.
-In all cases the GP, who is the key person in charge of that patient’s care, will be contacted.
-We will then phone to arrange a convenient date and time to visit so that we can discuss and plan the support that we can offer and the care that may be needed.
+Patients who would like support from St Richard’s can be referred by their GP, consultant, district nurse or health care professional.
+In all cases the GP, who is the key person in charge of that patient’s care, will be informed.
+We will then phone to discuss any concerns and if needed we can then arrange a convenient date and time to visit to plan the support that we can offer and the care that may be needed.
 At all stages we will work in partnership with the community teams and acute hospital services involved in the patient’s care.
-If you would like more information about referral please contact our Triage Nurse on 01905 763963 or email firstname.lastname@example.org Healthcare professionals please go to our Information for Referrers page for more information and referral form.
-If you would like further information on any healthcare services, the following may be of help.
-For general enquiries relating to health services:
+If you would like more information about referral please contact the Gateway Team on 01905 763963.
+Healthcare professionals please click here for more information and a current referral form.

 St Richard’s Hospice Community Volunteers

 We are grateful for all donations which are needed to support the on-going care of our patients and their families.
 If you have private health insurance you may be able to claim and help us keep providing care for more patients and families.